 The first lesser spotted eagle national species action plan (SAP) was preprared in 2000 and was supposedly valid for 5 years.
-Now the SAP should be revised and updated, using the latest information on species distribution, protection level and ecology aspects.
+During the project SAP was revised and updated, using the latest information on species distribution, protection level and ecology aspects.

-In course of SAP’s updating, special emphasis will be paid to evaluation of measures taken for species protection since the elaboration of first national action plan as they can not be evaluated as sufficient.
-We will analyse the shortcomong of former implementation as well as set clear steps for species protection in future.
-Our aim is to achieve favourable conservation status of species.
+In course of SAP’s updating, special emphasis was paid to the evaluation of the measures taken for species protection since the elaboration of first national action plan as they can not be evaluated as sufficient.
+The aim of the plan is to achieve favourable conservation status of species.

-The work of SAP updating was supervised by Nature Conservation agency.
-It will be designated for the time period of 10 years.
+The work of SAP updating was led by Dr. Uģis Bergmanis and supervised by Nature Conservation agency.
+It is prepared for the time period of 10 years.
 SAP was finalised in 2019.

 Nest site inventories is an essential precondition for further providing of necessary protection arrangements for the LSE.
 Therefore experts during the first four fieldwork seasons of the project will search for nests, using also the existing information about the potencial nest sites.
 Experts will also exaluate the nests and surrounding grounds and evaluate the stability of nest and make decision about the necessary managment activities and necessity to build artificial supports.

 The nest inventories were carried out all over the country with an aim to fill the gaps between the existing Natura 2000 sites.
 Each of the found nest sites was be individually evaluated from the point of view of necessary protection.

 Expected results – preconditions created for ensuring a proper protection regime for 12.5% of national LSE population.
 At least 500 newly found nests.